Chapter 6 - Glamour and Gluttony

 "Is it sufficient?"
 Jeremy asked, turning back to the mirror to examine his own reflection.

-“It is…” Cathy struggled for words.
-“Yes.
+"It is..."
+Cathy struggled for words.
+"Yes.
 You look like a warlock.
 A very attractive warlock.
-An intimidating, wealthy warlock whom your extended family will probably be secretly impressed by.”
+An intimidating, wealthy warlock whom my extended family will probably be secretly impressed by."

 "Good," Jeremy said.
 He turned back to her.
 She saw the moment he noticed the way she looked at him.
 Something shifted in his expression, making the bathroom feel even smaller.
 "Now, we need to discuss the nature of our engagement narrative."